InterDigitalInc/AdvantEDGE/README.md

 ![micro-service arch.](./docs/images/advantedge.png)

-AdvantEDGE is a Multi-Access Edge Emulation Platform (MEEP) that runs on Docker & Kubernetes
+AdvantEDGE is a Mobile Edge Emulation Platform (MEEP) that runs on Docker & Kubernetes

-> MEEP provides an environment to experiment with Mobile Edge Computing (MEC) technologies and edge / fog deployment models in short and agile iterations.
+MEEP provides an environment to experiment with Mobile Edge Computing (MEC) technologies and edge / fog deployment models in short and agile iterations.

 ## Motivations
 - [x] **Accelerate Mobile Edge Computing adoption**